The Best Things to Do in Thassos in Winter

 Although Easter is the preferred holiday for visiting Thassos, that does not mean you should not come on Christmas.

 During December and January, the island sees a good amount of snow.
-While the mountains are almost always covered with snow, there will be days the whole island shuts down because the snow reaches sea level.
+While the mountains are almost always covered with snow, there will be days when the whole island shuts down because the snow reaches sea level.

-As surprising as it may sound for many, when there is snow, the schools cease to operate, and transport is non-existent.
+As surprising as it may sound for many when there is snow, the schools cease to operate, and transport is non-existent.

 The road network here is not made for snow, although that comes every year to almost the entire island.
-For that reason, snow on the island is a time to celebrate, build snowmen and have fun outside.
+For that reason, snow on the island is a time to celebrate, build snowmen, and have fun outside.

 Get in a Carnival Mood